A decreasing step method for strongly oscillating stochastic models: Numerical results

 \subsubsection{Pricing in finance}

 We apply now the algorithm to a pricing problem in finance.
-Consider the mean-reverting corrected Heston's stochastic volatility model presented in \cite{fouque_fast_2011} and given by
+Consider the mean-reverting corrected Heston's stochastic volatility model presented in \citet {fouquefast2011} and given by

 where we assume $W_t^x,W^y_t,W^z_t$ are one-dimensional Brownian motions with correlations $\rho_{xy}$, $\rho_{xz}$ and $\rho_{yz}$.
-We suppose the model is already written in terms of the risk neutral probability measure with known parameters and initial conditions given by
+We suppose the model is already written in terms of the risk neutral probability measure with known parameters and initial conditions given in Table \ref{Tableparameters}.

 We are interested in pricing several types of options depending on the whole trajectory on this model.
-For this test, we price a floating strike Asian call (the payoff being $AC_{float}=S_T-T^{-1} \int S_t dt$ ) and a lookback call with floating strike (with payoff $LC_{float}=S_T-S_{\min}$).
+For this test, we price a floating strike Asian call (the payoff being $AC_{\mathrm{float}}=S_T-T^{-1} \int S_t \,dt$) and a lookback call with floating strike (with payoff $LC_{\mathrm{float}}=S_T-S_{\min}$).

-In this test, we compare the algorithm with a simple Euler scheme with different values for $\epsilon$.
-We carry out 6000 Montecarlo simulations.
-The results are presented in Table \ref{Table:simulation}.
+In this test, we compare the algorithm with a simple Euler scheme with different values for $\varepsilon$.
+We carry out 6000 Monte Carlo simulations.
+The results are presented in Table~\ref{Tablesimulation}.

-Note that the system does not satisfy all the hypothesis $\Hfs$ and $\Hss$, particularly it fails to satisfy the boundedness of the coefficients with respect to the slow variables, and the uniform ellipticity hypothesis.
-Nevertheless, the MsDS algorithm seems to work even under these relaxed conditions, and, in addition, appears to be more stable than the algorithm using small values of $\epsilon$.
-Note as well that for similar values of total operations (represented by the column $n\times M(n)$), the MsDS algorithm gives better results.
+Note that the system does not satisfy all the hypothesis \ref{HypFastScale} and \ref{HypSlowScale}, particularly it fails to satisfy the boundedness of the coefficients with respect to the slow variables, and the uniform ellipticity hypothesis.
+Nevertheless, the MsDS algorithm seems to work even under these relaxed conditions, and, in addition, appears to be more stable than the algorithm using small values of $\varepsilon$.
+Note as well that for similar values of total operations [represented by the column $n\times M(n)$], the MsDS algorithm gives better results.